Arrests In Columbus Ohio

 How Do Arrests Lead To Convictions And Sentences?

 Even if you have been arrested and charged with a misdemeanor or felony offense, you will not necessarily be convicted of that offense.
-All criminal offenses have several elements to prove, and a state prosecutor must provide evidence to show that your actions meet the elements of the offense.
+All criminal offenses in the Ohio criminal court process have several elements to prove, and a state prosecutor must provide evidence to show that your actions meet the elements of the offense.
 This can be a very difficult burden of proof to satisfy.
 If the prosecutor proves that you committed the offense beyond a reasonable doubt, the judge or jury can find you guilty.
 Within days or months of the conviction, a judge will give you a sentence.

 The time and events between the arrest and conviction are when an experienced criminal defense attorney can significantly improve the outcome of a case.
 With aggressive negotiation and advocacy skills, advanced knowledge of the law, and passion for our work, our team has successfully implemented legal strategies to: